 Convection-enhanced delivery (CED) can effectively bypass the blood-brain barrier.
 However, its delivery outcomes remain disappointing, mainly due to heterogeneous drug distribution and insufficient drug accumulation.
 These limitations can largely be attributed to the highly anisotropic brain tissue that is induced by widely distributed axon bundles.

-Through this project, we aim to identify the optimal posture of infusion catheter, both in terms of infusion direction and infusion site.
-This will then enable researchers worldwide to optimise the effectiveness of CED and reduce the risk of failure of CED trials.
+By identifying the optimal posture of infusion catheter, both in terms of infusion direction and infusion site, this work could enable researchers worldwide to optimise the effectiveness of CED and reduce the risk of failure of CED trials.

 Publications and grants